red-dev-inc/subnet-evm/README.md

 )
 ```

-next, at about [line 28](./precompile/params.go#L28) we have declared varaible ContractXchainECRecoverAddress and assign the designated contract address. see below,
+Next, at about [line 28](./precompile/params.go#L28) we have declared varaible ContractXchainECRecoverAddress and assign the designated contract address:

 ```diff
 var (